 It is important to remember, that each of these felony categories includes several different criminal violations.
 This list provides useful examples, but it is not an extensive list.
 Determining your charge and penalty is best done by a licensed legal professional.

 As in all states, the state of Virginia has a limited window of time after the crime within which they can mount a prosecution.
 This window is called the statute of limitations.
 When a crime takes place, the window opens, and the statute of limitation begins.
 The statute of limitation depends based on the crime; serious crimes like manslaughter and murder do not carry a statute of limitation in the Commonwealth of Virginia.

 Being convicted of a felony comes with serious consequences that can linger long after fines are paid off and sentences are served.
 A felony charge can take away your voting rights and can make it incredibly difficult to find work, sustain a family or home life, and maintain a social life.
 If you’re facing felony charges, don’t risk representing yourself, entrust your case to The Brown Firm PLLC so that we can fight on your behalf.

-We offer free initial consultation by phone or at our office location.
+We offer legal consultation by phone or at our office location.
 Call our firm or, send us a description of your case online so that we can start assisting you today.